Safe Treasury Setup: Threshold, Signers, and Recovery Done Right (2026)

 Where accounting sits

-The Safe configuration is security and governance.
-It is not accounting.
+The Safe configuration is security and governance; it is not accounting.
 Every transaction it authorises still has to be classified, valued, reconciled, and kept in an audit trail (see multisig treasury reconciliation and treasury accounting).
 A good setup makes that downstream accounting cleaner; it does not replace it.
 Three distinct layers: key security, operational policy (see treasury policy controls), and accounting.

 Practical guidance